awsdocs/amazon-efs-user-guide/doc_source/efs-mount-helper.md

-# EFS Mount Helper<a name="efs-mount-helper"></a>
+# Using the EFS mount helper<a name="efs-mount-helper"></a>

+The EFS mount helper helps you mount your EFS file systems on your EC2 Linux and Mac instances running the the supported distributions listed in [Overview](using-amazon-efs-utils.md#overview-amazon-efs-utils)\.

 The Amazon EFS mount helper simplifies mounting your file systems\.
 It includes the Amazon EFS recommended mount options by default\.
 Additionally, the mount helper has built\-in logging for troubleshooting purposes\.
 If you encounter an issue with your Amazon EFS file system, you can share these logs with AWS Support\.
+For more information about mounting your file system, see [Mounting EFS file systems](mounting-fs.md)\.

-## How It Works<a name="efs-mount-helper-how"></a>
+## How it works<a name="efs-mount-helper-how"></a>

 The mount helper defines a new network file system type, called `efs`, which is fully compatible with the standard `mount` command in Linux\.
 The mount helper also supports mounting an Amazon EFS file system at instance boot time automatically by using entries in the `/etc/fstab` configuration file\.

 **Warning**
 Use the `_netdev` option, used to identify network file systems, when mounting your file system automatically\.
 If `_netdev` is missing, your EC2 instance might stop responding\.
 This result is because network file systems need to be initialized after the compute instance starts its networking\.
 For more information, see [Automatic Mounting Fails and the Instance Is Unresponsive](troubleshooting-efs-mounting.md#automount-fails)\.

 When encryption of data in transit is declared as a mount option for your Amazon EFS file system, the mount helper initializes a client stunnel process, and a supervisor process called `amazon-efs-mount-watchdog`\.
+The `amazon-efs-mount-watchdog` process monitors the health of TLS mounts, and is started automatically the first time an EFS file system is mounted over TLS\.
+This process is managed by either `upstart` or `systemd` depending on your Linux distribution, and by `launchd` on the macOS Big Sur distribution

-Stunnel is a multipurpose network relay that is open\-source\.
+Stunnel is an open\-source multipurpose network relay\.
 The client stunnel process listens on a local port for inbound traffic, and the mount helper redirects NFS client traffic to this local port\.

 The mount helper uses TLS version 1\.2 to communicate with your file system\.
 Using TLS requires certificates, and these certificates are signed by a trusted Amazon Certificate Authority\.
-For more information on how encryption works, see [Data Encryption in Amazon EFS](encryption.md)\.
+For more information on how encryption works, see [Data encryption in Amazon EFS](encryption.md)\.

-## Using the EFS Mount Helper<a name="using-efs-mount-helper"></a>

-The mount helper helps you mount your EFS file systems on your Linux EC2 instances\.
-For more information, see [Mounting EFS file systems](mounting-fs.md)\.

 ## Getting Support Logs<a name="mount-helper-logs"></a>